My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

 We were originally given the folding tables from a friend, who no longer needed them, and for a while used them as sofa tables for our evening meal when watching TV.
 Then I replaced them with two bespoke tables, one I made by upcycling an old solid oak valet stand that we’d been given.
 I then added the folding tables to my wood store in my workshop for future recycling.

 The solid pine wooden drawer came from an old wardrobe that a friend gave us for scrap wood because he no longer needed it.

 The 12mm plywood I used in this project was originally the door to my garden tool shed, but became surplus when I replaced it with our old front porch door that I salvaged when we had our house re-doubled glazed with new uPVC windows and composite doors.

 The 9mm plywood was from a piece of surplus homemade furniture a friend gave me for use as scrap wood, and the 4mm plywood was offcuts from previous DIY project.

-The cat motif was from an MDF fruit bowl that had broken, and which my wife was going to throw out; but which I salvaged for future use.
+The cat motif was from an MDF fruit bowl that had broken that my wife was going to throw out, but I had salvaged it for future use.

 The wooden mouse was from an old cheeseboard.

 When making something for the home, I like to make it multifunctional if possible.
 In this project, I saw the opportunity to make the anti-cat overlocker cover to double up as a stool and or coffee table.